gertminov/downcalc/Readme.md

 # DownCalc

-Downcalc is a little cli tool that allows you to calculate the estimated download time for a file of a given filesize
+Downcalc is a little cli tool that allows you to calculate the estimated download time for a file of a given filesize.
+> Notice file sizes are treated as the n^2 sizes so 1GB == 10243 Bytes

 ## Usage
 ```bash